GPotoshin/calendar/README.md

 ## Bugs
 + when we switch views we lose scrolling position
++ when we clean up tokens on the second turn I guess, we read from a wrong index
++ when we right click for the second time we don't clear the old options.
+A solution may be to make button disappear on right click.

 ## Working On
 + we are moving to the new storage api.
 We need to make _store() callback on